mrookiiheya-arch/kotodama-os/README.md

 ## Stress-test Notes (Qualitative, Scope-Limited)

 These notes are **not performance claims** and are **not benchmark results**.
-They document **repeatable qualitative behavioral divergence** observed under controlled conversational pressure, intended as feasibility evidence for a **pre-response Behavior Layer**.
+They document **qualitative behavioral divergence observed across multiple controlled conversational pressure scenarios**, intended as feasibility evidence for a **pre-response Behavior Layer**.

-To assess whether Kotodama OS can function as a **structural Behavior Layer**—rather than a prompt-only artifact—we ran **adversarial stress tests** against a baseline system.
+To assess whether Kotodama OS can function as a **structural Behavior Layer**—rather than a prompt-only artifact—we conducted exploratory adversarial stress tests against a baseline system.

-We iteratively generated and refined stress prompts using a separate model (e.g., Gemini), then applied them to both systems under **as closely matched conditions as possible**.
+We iteratively generated and refined stress prompts using a separate model (e.g., Gemini), then applied them to both systems under **as closely matched conditions as feasible within a prototype setting**.
 We aligned case inputs, evaluation intent, and pressure style.
 However, we acknowledge that **model-, session-, and policy-level differences** cannot be fully eliminated in **non-benchmarked comparisons**, especially when systems are not identical at the base-model or runtime-policy level.

 The goal was to apply **intentional conversational pressure** at points where persona drift, over-alignment, or role-distance collapse commonly emerges in long-term interaction patterns.

 ### Test Focus Areas